| Index of SectionsDirectory

 balance the volume of the two ends.

-A Chat with Brian Hayden
+A Chat with Brian Haydenby Wes Williams

 Brian Hayden was interviewed in 2001 about his background, his invention of